In My Sister's Shadow

 In My Sister's Shadow is a 1999 American made-for-television drama film directed by Sandor Stern and starring Nancy McKeon, Janet Leigh, Thomas Joseph McCarthy and Alexandra Wilson.
 The film originally aired on CBS on January 5, 1999.

 Plot

-Joan Connor (Nancy McKeon) is a lonely florist who has always played second fiddle to her pretty younger sister Laurie (Alexandra Wilson) due in part by the well-meaning but misguided signals sent out by their mother Kay (Janet Leigh).
-When Laurie finally leaves her longtime ex-boyfriend Michael (Thomas Joseph McCarthy) after a roller-coaster relationship, Joan is there again to pick up the pieces.
-But Laurie doesn't need to be picked up for very long: she meets Mark (Mark Dobies), a handsome man who owns a fish store.
+Joan Connor is a lonely florist who has always played second fiddle to her pretty younger sister Laurie due in part to the well-meaning but misguided signals sent out by their mother Kay.
+When Laurie finally leaves her longtime ex-boyfriend Michael Butler after a roller-coaster relationship, Joan is there again to pick up the pieces.
+But Laurie doesn't need to be picked up for very long: she meets Mark, a handsome man who owns a fish store.

-Michael, on the other hand, can't get over the breakup and begins stalking Laurie and her new beau, all the while trying to seduce and insinuate plain Joan into his life — and turn her against her sister.
+Michael, on the other hand, can't get over the breakup and begins stalking Laurie and her new beau Mark, all the while trying to seduce and insinuate plain Joan into his life — and turn her against her sister.
 Laurie and Mark decide to get married, which pushes a psychotic Michael over the edge and forces Joan to make some kind of decision.